NUstat/tutorialExtras/README.md

 # Acknowledgments

-This work was made possible through funding from the Alumnae of Northwestern University grant and the Open Educational Resources (OER) grant.
+This work was produced with support from Northwestern University Libraries, with funding from Northwestern University’s Affordable Instructional Resources initiative, and funding from the Open Educational Resources (OER) grant.

 # Citations